 State of the Business

-At the moment, the hosting business has mainly been a side project.
-The website host has mainly been used to host my projects and those of my friends.
-However, there are also 6 paying customers on the website.
+At the moment, the hosting business has been a side project.
+The webserver I have has mainly been used to host my projects and those of my friends.
+However, I also have 6 paying customers on the server.
 These customers pay $35 per year to host their site.
 I also allocate them a hosting space of 500MB.
 So, you can clearly see this is a small-time side hustle for me.

-My goals for July is to give the website a solid foundation so that it can compete in the local space.
+My current goal is to give the website a solid foundation so that it can compete in the Kenyan space.
 This means evaluating the competition, working on the branding, and deciding the value proposition.

-Here is a rundown of the things I’m looking to do in July:
+Here is a rundown of the things I’m looking to do between now and the next update:

 - Create a logo for the business